Smiithyy/Smiithyy/README.md

 ## I'm a Developer, Drummer and Gamer!

-- 🔭 I am currently working on my portfolio.
+- 🔭 I have recently began working on VFX using Niagara in Unreal Engine 5.
 - 🌱 I’m currently honing my skills C# and C++.
-- 🥅 2024 Goals: Have a portfolio I can be proud to show off.
+- 🥅 2024 Goals: Be a full time developer.
 - ⚡ Fun fact: In my spare time I enjoy playing drums for metal bands.

 ### Connect with me: